sh4dow007/KHPL/README.md

-# KHLP - Team Management System
+# KHPL - Team Management System

 A modern team management application built with React and FastAPI.